AP/IB Test Fee Program

 issued in 2008, attachment #3, the Advanced Placement Program

-program to which names may be released.
-To document these two
+as a program to which names may be released.
+To document these two groups of

-groups of students, submit their names to a district office or
+students, submit their names to a district office or program administrator

 - Low-Income Student Verification